We are located in Minnesota, in the Minneapolis

 Their flight capabilities change often and so please check with American Airlines directly before assuming that this information

-out of Chicago.
+a transfer out of Chicago.

 .

-to be on specifically designed aircraft and depart Minneapolis at 10:00 or later.
-United and Delta do not offer
+above are Mon - Fri only.
+Flights have to be on specifically designed aircraft and depart Minneapolis at 9:30 a.m. or

-pet transportation services any longer .
-We do not have a way to send a puppy into Canada.
+later.
+United and Delta do not offer pet transportation services any longer .
+We do not have a way

-Personally fly here and have us meet you at the airport with your puppy and then you fly back home with your
+us meet you at the airport with your puppy and then you fly back home with your puppy in cabin (each airline has different

-puppy in cabin (each airline has different rules about in-cabin pets.
+rules about in-cabin pets.
 Most airlines charge an add'l fee.)
-The
+The pups have to be able to fit in a pet travel

-pups have to be able to fit in a pet travel bag/carrier that fits under the seat.
-You would have to purchase and bring
+bag/carrier that fits under the seat.
+You would have to purchase and bring your own puppy carry on bag.
+For this

-your own puppy carry on bag.
-For this option we could meet 7 days a week.
+option we could meet 7 days a week.

-3. You arrange to have a Nanny aka Personal Pet Courier transport your puppy inside
+a Nanny aka Personal Pet Courier transport your puppy inside the cabin of an airplane.
+Total cost for this

-and everyone has to be at the mercy of their schedule so everyone has to be flexible for drop off and pick up times.
+so everyone has to be flexible for drop off and pick up times.
+The other is the more expensive option, but this is a

-have to deliver the puppy to the Courier/Nanny at the airport.
+airport.
 Customers meet the courier at their airport curbside.

 9:00 a.m.
 And actually 1:00 p.m. or after is the best time for us.
 We drive the puppies ourselves.
 It is a 1 hour